11 Ways to Squeeze an Island into a Small Kitchen

 When adding more furniture to your already squished kitchen is simply out of the question, add an “island” with a countertop feel.
 In this Providence condo, a floating countertop runs along the length of one wall.
 The minimal under-countertop cabinetry makes this DIY update less cumbersome—but you’ll still get the benefit of extra flat space.
 For renters, adding a single skinny countertop isn’t a difficult update, as long as you have permission to screw into the studs.

-Double-up with a Bar Cart
+4. Double-up with a bar cart.

 A four-person dining table can work two jobs: as a place to eat and a place to work.
 Consider getting a counter-height table, but there’s no reason a standard dining table can’t get the job done, too.
 (Although you may need to sit down when chopping your veggies.)
 In this San Francisco home, a kitchen island provides enough sit-down room for a family dinner—and adds precious counter space to a small kitchen.

-Put the Island on Wheels
+6. Put the island on wheels.

 Some kitchens are made for cooking and entertaining.
 Other kitchens need to do just one job, and do it well.
 If you love crafting elaborate four-course dinners, don’t shy away from stuffing an oversized island into your space.
 (Just make sure there’s enough room to walk around.)
-In this renovated Montreal duplex, a sizable IKEA VADHOLMA ($449) commands attention.
+In this renovated Montreal duplex, a sizable IKEA VADHOLMA ($569) commands attention.

-Put It off to the Side
+8. Put it off to the side.

 If your itsy-bitsy apartment is super-squished, wasting precious space on an island may be an impossible ask.
 The added furniture may make navigating your kitchen difficult or impede an important home thruway.
 If a pre-bought island doesn’t work jutting out across the floor, push it up against a wall to get it out of the way, and extend your counter space, like in this colorful Los Angeles rental kitchen.
-Refresh an IKEA STENSTORP ($399) to add chic color and counter space to your kitchen.
+Refresh an IKEA STENSTORP ($229) to add chic color and counter space to your kitchen.

 Want to add a country-chic vibe to your kitchen—and increase your usable counter space?
 Head to your favorite vintage shop and pick up an old wooden table, like the one used in this countryside Buenos Aires home.
 Vintage tables come in all shapes and sizes, however, so take time to search for exactly what you need for your space.
 Here, the wide, square tabletop is ideal for chopping veggies, and the additional seating is essential when you’re on the go and don’t want to muss up your full-sized dining table.

 Small kitchens can feel extra-cramped when stuffed with heavy, blocky furniture.
 Instead, choose a streamlined, high-top table to serve as your kitchen island.
-This marble-topped table ($1,099) from CB2 has no shelving or storage—just four beautiful, streamlined iron legs.
+This marble-topped table ($3999) from CB2 has no shelving or storage—just four beautiful, streamlined iron legs.
 Taking the minimal approach promises to make your space feel expansive.